Jessica Mulroney

 Jessica Mulroney (née Brownstein; born March 14, 1980) is a Canadian fashion stylist and marketing consultant, noted for her previous work with Kleinfeld Bridal (Hudson's Bay), past guest appearances on television shows Good Morning America and CityLine, and hosting of I Do, Redo.
-She is a Canadian fashion advocate and contributor to Sunwing's Wedding Vacations magazine.
+She is a Canadian fashion advocate and as a contributor to Sunwing's Wedding Vacations magazine.

 Early life

 Mulroney was born Jessica Brownstein to a Jewish family, the daughter of Veronica (née Coleman) and Stephen Brownstein.
 Her brother is Harvard professor John Brownstein.
 She is a great-granddaughter of Benjamin Brownstein, the founder of Browns Shoes.

 She grew up in Westmount and attended Miss Edgar's and Miss Cramp's School on a scholarship.
 She graduated from McGill University with a degree in industrial relations.

 Career

 Early in her career, Mulroney and sibling Elizabeth distributed the lingerie lines la Perla and Cosabell.

-In November 2015, Mulroney styled ensembles for Sophie Grégoire Trudeau, the wife of Justin Trudeau, the Prime Minister of Canada (in an unofficial capacity); Mulroney and her husband Ben Mulroney are considered close to the couple and the Trudeau family.
+In November 2015, Mulroney styled ensembles for Sophie Grégoire Trudeau, then the wife of Canadian prime minister Justin Trudeau (in an unofficial capacity); Mulroney and her husband Ben Mulroney were considered close to the former couple.
 In 2015, Mulroney assisted Meghan Markle in choosing a wedding dress for Markle's Suits character, Rachel Zane.
 In 2019, she styled Mindy Kaling for a number of appearances, including the Oscars red carpet.
 She was also a stylist for Shania Twain.

 In 2014, Mulroney became a bridal consultant for the Hudson's Bay Company (Kleinfeld branch), which later expanded to include consulting, PR, social media, events, and serving as the acting spokesperson for their CORE Life brand, which launched in fall 2018.

 She made appearances on Breakfast Television Toronto and was a regular guest stylist for CityLine.
 In 2019, ABC signed Mulroney as a style contributor.
 Mulroney hosted the 2020 reality series I Do, Redo for CTV, in which couples renewed their wedding vows.
-She is also a regular contributor for Wedding Magazine (Sunwing).
+She is also a regular contributor to Wedding Vacations by Sunwing, an annual magazine published by the travel company.